-(11) Offerors are required to submit Terminated Client Listing.

-Current year-to-date list of clients in alphabetical order containing the following:

-- (a) Name of Client

-- (b) Date of Birth

-- (c) Date of Termination

-- (d) Reason for termination, i.e. Death, Moved Away, etc.

-(12) Offerors are required to submit Monthly Program Reports.

-- (a) Within 10 Days.
-The Monthly Program Reports are due no later than 3:00 p.m. ten (10) working days after the end of each reporting month, with the exception of the end of the Fiscal Year (September) or end of contract (expiration, termination, or cancellation) reports. - (b) Within 10 Days.
+- (10) Offerors are required to submit Active Client Listing.
+Current year-to-date list of clients in alphabetical order containing the following information: - (a) ADRC Client Identification Number - (b) Name of Client (Last, First, Middle Name) - (c) Date of Birth - (d) Age - (e) Gender - (f) Ethnicity (OAAPS category) - (g) Race (i.e., Chamorro, Filipino, Korean, etc.) - (h) Citizenship - (i) Current Status (New, Active, Inactive or Terminated) - (11) Offerors are required to submit Terminated Client Listing.
+Current year-to-date list of clients in alphabetical order containing the following: - (a) Name of Client (Last, First, Middle) - (b) Date of Birth - (c) Date of Termination - (d) Reason for termination, i.e., Death, Moved Away, etc. - (12) Offerors are required to submit Monthly Program Reports. - (a) Within 10 Days.
+The Monthly Program Reports are due no later than 3:00 p.m. ten (10) working days after the end of each reporting month, with the exception of the end of the Fiscal Year (September) or end of contract (expiration, termination, or cancellation) reports. - (b) Within 5 Days.
 The end of Fiscal Year (September) or end of contact (expiration, termination, or cancellation) reports are due, no later than 3:00 p.m. five (5) working days at the end of the month being reported on, or the date the contract ends.
-In the event the contract ends during a month, please note it is five (5) working days, from the date the contract ends, i.e. pro-rata.
+In the event the contract ends during a month, please note it is five (5) working days, from the date the contract ends, i.e., pro-rata.